Vigris/all-work-no-play/README.md

 ## How can I contribute?

 Well... um... do you want to?
 I'd be a bit flummoxed, but certainly grateful that you'd care.
 Just let me know what you want to do and we'll figure something out.
+I believe GitHub offers a messaging service.